tnguy19/dsa-visualization/README.md

 # DSA Visualization Setup Instructions

+## Abstract and overview

+The project aims to provide an easy and intuitive way of understanding data structures and algorithms covered in class through visualization.
+This is a web application showcasing step-by-step how data structures like Fibonacci and Pair-Ranking Heap operates and how path-finding algorithms such as Bellman-Ford, Dijkstra, and Floyd-Marshall is done over a weighted graph.

 ## Access the app using your web brower

 The app is acccessible using the link: https://tnguy19.github.io/dsa-visualization/